Definition: Defining the Meaning of Invisible Disability (Hidden Disability)

 Invisible disabilities can also include chronic illnesses such as renal failure, diabetes, and sleep disorders if those diseases significantly impair normal activities of daily living.
 If a medical condition does not impair normal activities, then it is not considered a disability.

 96% of people with chronic medical conditions live with an illness that is invisible.

 Many people living with a hidden physical disability or mental challenge are still able to be active in their hobbies, work and be active in sports.
 On the other hand, some struggle just to get through their day at work and some cannot work at all.

-Facts: Invisible Disability in Society
+Quick Facts: Invisible Disability in Society

 Invisible disabilities are the most common type of disability among college students.
 For example, students with learning disabilities, Attention Deficit Hyperactivity Disorder and/or psychiatric disabilities may request accommodations even though they do not appear to have a disability.
 There are numerous other hidden or invisible disabilities such as heart condition, Chronic Fatigue Syndrome, Fibromyalgia, and Seizure Disorder.

 A growing number of organizations, governments, and institutions are implementing policies and regulations to accommodate persons with invisible disabilities.
 Governments and school boards have implemented screening tests to identify students with learning disabilities, as well as other invisible disabilities, such as vision or hearing difficulties, or problems in cognitive ability, motor skills, or social or emotional development.
 If a hidden disability is identified, resources can be used to place a child in a special education program that will help them progress in school.